-Stirling stun St Johnstone as five top-flight sides advance
+Saints stunned by Stirling - five top sides through

 Group G

-It was winner-take-all at Fir Park and Motherwell overtook League 2 East Fife thanks to goals from Lennon Miller, Conor Wilkinson and Callum Slattery.
+It was winner-take-all at Fir Park and Motherwell overtook League 2 hosts East Fife thanks to goals from Lennon Miller, Conor Wilkinson and Callum Slattery.

 Queen's Park had Charlie Fox dismissed shortly after the break at home to Queen of the South, but Gavin Reilly and Harry Cochrane had the League 1 visitors ahead before Aaron Healy's late reply.